-Tyrone (Irish: Tír Eoghain), the ancient territory of the O'Neills, now in the Province of Ulster, central Northern Ireland, and County Clare where O'Neill was chief of Clan Dalvy and of Tradree, a district in the barony of Inchiquinn.
+The surname Nealon was first found in County Tyrone (Irish: Tír Eoghain), the ancient territory of the O'Neills, now in the Province of Ulster, central Northern Ireland, and County Clare where O'Neill was chief of Clan Dalvy and of Tradree, a district in the barony of Inchiquinn.
 In the 10th century, a branch of this family went to Limerick to assist in the expulsion of the Danes.
-After one victorious occasion they wore green boughs in their helmets and on their horses' heads signifying their victory.

 Early History of the Nealon family

-Another 215 words (15 lines of text) covering the years 1480, 1559, 1530, 1567, 1550, 1616, 1612, 1664, 1694, 1689 and 1689 are included under the topic Early Nealon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Nealon research.
+Another 108 words (8 lines of text) covering the years 1480, 1559, 1530, 1567, 1550, 1616, 1612, 1664, 1694, 1689 and 1689 are included under the topic Early Nealon History in all our PDF Extended History products and printed products wherever possible.